nixworks/public/news/2010/05/19/index.md

 ##### Pakistan Telecommunication Authority
 ### [Pakistan Telecommunication Authority acting on orders from Lahore High court blocks access to Facebook in the country until May 31 due to a Facebook group encouraging drawings of the Prophet Mohammed on May 20, labeled as Everybody Draw Mohammed Day. ](/news/2010/05/19/pakistan-telecommunication-authority-acting-on-orders-from-lahore-high-court-blocks-access-to-facebook-in-the-country-until-may-31-due-to-a.md)
-_Context: Pakistan Telecommunication Authority, Mohammed, Everybody Draw Mohammed Day, Facebook, Lahore High court_
+_Context: Lahore High court, Pakistan Telecommunication Authority, Facebook, Mohammed, Everybody Draw Mohammed Day_

 ##### Ukraine
 ### [Ukraine and China are interested in cooperation in cargo transportation sphere.
 Konstyantyn Hryshchenko says this at the joint news conference with Foreign Minister of China Yang Jiechi. ](/news/2010/05/19/ukraine-and-china-are-interested-in-cooperation-in-cargo-transportation-sphere-konstyantyn-hryshchenko-says-this-at-the-joint-news-conferen.md)
-_Context: Yang, Konstyantyn Hryshchenko, Foreign Minister of China, Ukraine, China_
+_Context: Yang, Konstyantyn Hryshchenko, Ukraine, China, Foreign Minister of China_

 ##### Shanxi Province
 ### [10 people are confirmed dead and one is missing after a coal mine gas explosion Tuesday in north China's Shanxi Province ](/news/2010/05/19/10-people-are-confirmed-dead-and-one-is-missing-after-a-coal-mine-gas-explosion-tuesday-in-north-china-s-shanxi-province.md)